ericalexanderorg/ericalexanderorg.github.io/content/posts/can-they-code.md

 draft: false
 ---

-We have a coding skillset requirement for engineering candidates at [The Trade Desk](https://www.glassdoor.com/Overview/Working-at-The-Trade-Desk-EI_IE779832.11,25.htm).
+We have a coding skill set requirement for engineering candidates at [The Trade Desk](https://www.glassdoor.com/Overview/Working-at-The-Trade-Desk-EI_IE779832.11,25.htm).
 It’s a requirement for everyone from our DBAs to our Information Security Engineers.

 I can probably guess what you may be thinking.
 Let’s get some common arguments out of the way.